MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 **Y-up**.
 The positive-y axis is *up*.

 **Left-handed**.
-The coordinate system is *left-handed*, meaning that if position the camera so that the positive y-axis is pointing up and the positive x-axis is pointing right then the positive z-axis points forward.
+The coordinate system is *left-handed*, meaning that if you position the camera so that the positive y-axis is pointing up and the positive x-axis is pointing right then the positive z-axis points forward.

 ```graphviz {align="center"}
 digraph {